gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 ### Step 4: Shrink gene-wise dispersion estimates toward the values predicted by the curve

-The next step in the workflow is to shrink the gene-wise dispersion estimates toward the expected dispersion values.
+The next step in the workflow is to shrink the gene-wise dispersion estimates toward the expected dispersion values to get the final dispersion estimates.

 <img src="img/deseq2_workflow_separate_shr.png" width="200">